 Here are a few things you should do if you plan on taking this tour:

-Wear comfortable walking shoes - It's not that long of a walk, but you'll be standing for most of the tour.
-Your feet will thank you later.
+- Wear comfortable walking shoes – It’s not that long of a walk, but you’ll be standing for most of the tour.
+Your feet will thank you later and let me honest, you’ll be doing a ton of walking in New York!

-Dress appropriately for the weather - The tour runs, rain, snow, or shine.
-Be prepared.
+- Dress appropriately for the weather – The tour runs, rain, snow, or shine.
+Be prepared it goes on even in the NYC Winter.